nicolas-montani/Smart-Letterbox/README.md

-# Building a Smart Mailbox
+# Building a Smart Letterbox
-A projct as part of the 'Embedded Sensing Systems' course at the university of St.Gallen in Spring 2025.
+A project as part of the 'Embedded Sensing Systems' course at the university of St.Gallen in Spring 2025.

 ## General Overview
 This repository consists of two implementations of the Smart Letterbox system: a base version using HTTP for communication, and an enhanced version operating over MQTT.
 These implementations represent the evolution of our design thinking and technical approach throughout the project.
+We also developed an advanced version (MQTT System v2) featuring raw sensor data streaming, battery tracking, and a fully modernized web dashboard.

 ## Main Objectives
 Our primary objectives for the Smart Letterbox project were:

-- connectivity and Reliability: Create a system that maintains robust connectivity even in challenging WiFi environments, ensuring continuous mail monitoring.
+- Connectivity and Reliability: Create a system that maintains robust connectivity even in challenging WiFi environments, ensuring continuous mail monitoring.
 - Simple User Experience: Provide an intuitive interface that gives users clear information about their mail status without requiring technical knowledge.
 - Real-time Notifications: Alert users promptly when mail arrives or is removed, making the traditional letterbox "smart" by connecting it to the user's digital life.
 - Low Maintenance Operation: Design a system that operates reliably for extended periods without requiring frequent maintenance or interventions.